jawngee/knowledge-base/README.md

 1. Activate all the plugins
 2. Activate the "Clippy" theme
-3. Import the example data if you want
+3. Import the example data if you want, located in `demo/sample-data.xml`
+4. In Settings -> Reading, set the home page to a static page and select "Media Cloud Knowledge Base"
+5. Enjoy!

 ## Modifying the Theme CSS
 The theme assets are located in the theme's `assets` folder.
 In a terminal change to that directory and type `yarn` to install dependencies.
 Once installed, you can: